MiruthyanJayanS/people-api/README.md

 # people-api
-pyhton program for manupulation of data's from google contact book
+python program for manupulation of data's from google contact book